SAP SE – Annual report – 31 December 2025

 The following are the key measures we used to manage our non-financial performance in the reporting year.

-The Employee Engagement Index measures the satisfaction and commitment of our employees, how proud they are of our company, and how strongly they identify with SAP.
+The Employee Engagement Index12 measures the satisfaction and commitment of our employees, how proud they are of our company, and how strongly they identify with SAP.
 Applying this measure is recognition that our growth strategy depends on having engaged employees.
 The index is expressed as a percentage of favorable responses to five questions in our #Unfiltered engagement survey and we report it as the average of the scores retrieved in each of the surveys we run in a fiscal year.
-The #Unfiltered program is based on a “continuous listening” approach that includes multiple data collections throughout the year.
-The average scores provide an assessment, for the full year, of our employees’ engagement level.21
+The #Unfiltered program is based on a “continuous listening” approach that includes two data collections throughout the year.
+The average scores provide an assessment, for the full year, of our employees’ engagement level.

 Value-Based Management

 Our holistic view of the performance measures described above, and the associated analyses, together form the foundation of our value-based management.
 We use planning and control processes to manage the compilation of these key measures and their availability to our decision-makers across various management levels.
+SAP’s long-term strategic plans are the point of reference for our short- and medium-term planning and controlling processes.
+We initially identify future growth and profitability drivers at a highly aggregated level for the entire SAP Group.

 Non-IFRS Financial Measures Cited in This Report